-The blueberry brought us all the comforts of home including a full kitchen, high quality beds and linen, wifi, cable television and a complimentary supply of firewood on hand which we made ample use of for our private fire-pit.
+The blueberry brought us all the comforts of home including a full kitchen, high quality beds and linen, wifi and cable television.
+Not to mention a complimentary supply of firewood on hand which we made ample use of for our fire-pit.

 The ocean view from our patio was pure heaven.
 A lookout is also on site for even closer views.
 Come bedtime we slept like babies with the sound of ocean waves lapping in the background.